Coronavirus – FAQs on staffing decisions when reopening workplaces

 Pregnant women with heart disease have been included in the list of clinically extremely vulnerable individuals who must not work.
 All other pregnant women have been included in the list of clinically vulnerable people as a precaution and have been advised to be particularly careful about safe distancing, because the risks to them remain unclear.

 If you cannot ensure safe working conditions, you need to temporarily alter the pregnant employees’ working conditions or hours, provide suitable alternative work on the same terms and conditions or (as a last resort) suspend the employee on full pay.
 This right to be suspended on full pay does not apply to other vulnerable employees, and in practice means that pregnant employees are treated differently than other vulnerable people.
+It may also be possible to agree that the employee is placed on furlough instead (see our FAQs on furloughing employees for more detail).

 What if the employee has anxiety or a similar condition which impacts on their ability to come to work?